snugel/cas-offinder/README.md

 Now you should create an input file:

-- The first line of the input file gives directory path containing chromosomes FASTA files,
+- The first line of the input file gives directory path containing FASTA or 2BIT files,
 - The second line indicates the desired pattern including PAM site,
 - The remaining lines are the query sequences and maximum mismatch numbers, separated by spaces.
 (The length of the desired pattern and the query sequences should be the same!)